BCCI meeting postponed over N Srinivasan's presence

-High drama was witnessed on Friday in the BCCI's crucial Working Committee meeting over the presence of N Srinivasan, prompting the President Jagmohan Dalmiya to adjourn the meeting sine die over lack of legal clarity on the sidelined former chief's status
+N Srinivasan's presence at the BCCI's Working Committee meeting led to high drama, prompting President Jagmohan Dalmiya to adjourn the meeting over lack of legal clarity on the sidelined former chief's status

 Kolkata: The Board of Control for Cricket in India (BCCI) working committee meeting was postponed here on Friday after it decided to seek the Supreme Court's opinion whether N. Srinivasan could attend the meetings of the governing body as the authorised representative of the Tamil Nadu Cricket Association (TNCA).